Talk about excitement this morning! It was a bit of a fitful sleep with a belly of queimada and anticipation for the final leg of my journey.

 it was a proud moment to have witnessed.

 Continuing my walk I turn the corner and hear bagpipes coming from a tunnel.
 This is the tunnel I had heard so much about.
 The bagpipes welcomed me as I entered and followed other pilgrims into the light at the other end.
 My eyes adjusted to the daylight and I looked around at this immense square and standing proudly looming over the square was the famous Cathedral of Santiago de Compostela.

 What a moment it was.
 I literally released my backpack and let it fall to the ground dropped my sticks and sat in the middle of the square just staring at it.
 I don’t know what I was to expect, There were no tears, no real emotion, just awe.
 This picture had been in my mind for so many years and to suddenly be standing in front of it after the journey I had taken, made me feel so proud and at peace.

 It was fun watching other pilgrims enter the Square.
-Some were crying, some running across it when recognizing people they had met along on the way and some prayed.
-The scaffolding and netting did take a bit away from the outside view but I hear inside is pretty impressive.
+Some were crying, some running across the cobblestones into the arms of those they recognized, and some knelt in prayer.
+The scaffolding and netting from the renovations did take a bit away from the outside view but I hear inside is pretty impressive.
 I missed the Pilgrim’s mass today but will catch it tomorrow – Pentecost Sunday.